top of page

 • Behavioural and attendance records for referred children

-• Observational notes on communication, social interaction, and problem solving
+• Observational notes on communication, social interaction, and problem-solving

-• Case studies for young people with significant personal growth
+• Case studies highlighting significant personal growth

-• Participant reflection sheets and photo evidence where appropriate
+• Participant reflection sheets and photo evidence, where appropriate

 Teenagers hiking